native perennials from seed, woodchucks, hardening off seedlings: q&a with ken druse

 I’ve rounded up some of the best to tackle in the monthly Q&A segment with help from my friend Ken Druse.
 Ken, an award-winning garden photographer and author of more books than I can count, including “The New Shade Garden” and “Making More Plants,” produced his own “Real Dirt” podcast for 10 years, all available on KenDruse dot com (and still available on iTunes, too).

-Read along as you listen to the March 6, 2017 edition of my public-radio show and podcast using the player below (or at this link).
+Read along as you listen to the March 6, 2107 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).
 This is the second segment of the March Q&A program—find the first segment at this link (including Q&As on rejuvenation-pruning tactics, battling slugs, and discouraging animals in the compost heap).

 Want to ask a question for a future show?
 Scroll down to the box on how to do that, at the bottom of the page.